Logo

 Trading Strategies for the Ascending Triangle

-One of the most straightforward ways to trade the ascending triangle is to capitalize on the breakout as it happens.
+One of the most straightforward ways to trade the rising triangle pattern is to capitalize on the breakout as it happens.

 You patiently wait for the breakout, confirm its validity, and then set your entry point, profit target, and stop losses accordingly.